Probably my second biggest regret in life is not starting an email list sooner.

-Once you’re signed up for an email marketing service, go ask everyone you know who plays video games:
+Once you’re signed up for an email marketing service, go ask everyone you know:

-Hey, I’m making video games.
-Would you be interested in being notified of when I have news about them?
+Hey, I’m making some new music.
+Would you be interested in being notified of when I release something?

 If they say no, thank them for their time and move on.
 If they say yes, respond with:

 Thanks!
-I just need your email and I’ll send you some info as soon as it’s ready!
+I just need your email and I’ll send you some tracks as soon as they’re ready!

 Then get their email and put it into ConvertKit (or MailChimp, or whatever you chose).
 Now, you’ve started an email list.

 Go through Facebook, your phone, Instagram, and whatever else.
-Only ask people who would be interested…don’t bother people you know don’t care about video games.
+Only ask people who would be interested…don’t bother people you know don’t care about your music.

 Then, when you’re done, shoot them all a welcome email.
-Tell them a little about what you’re working on, and show off some things you’ve worked on in the past.
+Tell them a little about what you’re working on, and show off some music you’ve worked on in the past.

 And don’t forget to email them regularly with updates on your projects!
-One fun thing to do that engages your audience and makes them more likely to play your games is to give some background info.
-It doesn’t have to be from the development or design side…it could be character back stories or information about a locale in your game.
+One fun thing to do that engages your audience and makes them more likely to listen to your music is to give some background info.
+Show them pics of your studio, talk about the gear you use, give tour stories, etc.

 If you’re interested in more information about email marketing, check out my Complete Beginner’s Guide to Email Marketing.

 That’s just one small thing to get you started, but there’s so much more!
 Continue learning, for free, today.
-Sign up for the email list below and I will send you content every week to help you design, build, market, and sell your games.
+Sign up for the email list below and I will send you content every week to help you attract more fans.